AungKhantKyaw/countdowntimer/README.md

 # countdowntimer

+#Introduction
-Count down timer using with jquery cookies.

-jQuery Cookie Plugin v1.4.1
+ Count down timer using jquery cookies.
+In these project is using jQuery Cookie Plugin v1.4.1.

  * https://github.com/carhartl/jquery-cookie

+Thank you. (: